Offres de voyage pour le trajet Hvar-Split

 One of Croatia’s most beautiful journeys, the ride to Split from Hvar is a short, single, direct ferry ride.
 And, like all the world’s best journeys, the ride itself is as exciting and interesting as the destination itself.

 The ferry ride to Split from Hvar is one of Croatia’s most incredible journeys, and it’s a great snapshot of Croatian island life.
-The Adriatic Sea, which separates Italy from its eastern Mediterranean neighbours, is awash with glorious golden-shored islands.
+The Adriatic Sea, which separates Italy from its eastern Mediterranean neighbors, is awash with glorious golden-shored islands.
+Trees, flowers, and flora mask small ruins, rocky beaches, and glimpses of island-dwelling birds.
+On very clear days, the views can be particularly jaw-dropping.

 It’s a beautiful journey, full of shimmering sea and island views.
 You’ll pass other ferries along with small speed boats and fishing vessels.